 Back to Ives, I don’t think many artists who incorporate politics look past the politics of others.

 BH: I came across Ives when I took a course in Musicology this year.
-I was introduced to a lot of 20th century classical music.
+I was introduced to a lot of 20th-century classical music.
 At one point we were played one of his pieces “Central Park in the Dark” and it was literally like time stopped for me.
-It wasn’t until afterwards I found out what an idiot he actually was on a personal level.
+It wasn’t until afterward I found out what an idiot he actually was on a personal level.
 But you are right.
-With me, theres a few examples of people I don’t actually like on a personal level which I still listen to.
-It doesn’t mean I would ever support that person on a personal level, but for me music, once its written and out there, has a life of its own and can be judged on its own merits.
+With me, there are a few examples of people I don’t actually like on a personal level which I still listen to.
+It doesn’t mean I would ever support that person on a personal level, but for me music, once it’s written and out there, has a life of its own and can be judged on its own merits.